Scholarly peer review: Anonymous and attributed

 As an alternative to single-blind and double-blind review, authors and reviewers are encouraged to declare their conflicts of interest when the names of authors and sometimes reviewers are known to the other.
 When conflicts are reported, the conflicting reviewer can be prohibited from reviewing and discussing the manuscript, or his or her review can instead be interpreted with the reported conflict in mind; the latter option is more often adopted when the conflict of interest is mild, such as a previous professional connection or a distant family relation.
 The incentive for reviewers to declare their conflicts of interest is a matter of professional ethics and individual integrity.
 Even when the reviews are not public, they are still a matter of record and the reviewer's credibility depends upon how they represent themselves among their peers.
 Some software engineering journals, such as the IEEE Transactions on Software Engineering, use non-blind reviews with reporting to editors of conflicts of interest by both authors and reviewers.

 A more rigorous standard of accountability is known as an audit.
 Because reviewers are not paid, they cannot be expected to put as much time and effort into a review as an audit requires.
 Therefore, academic journals such as Science, organizations such as the American Geophysical Union, and agencies such as the National Institutes of Health and the National Science Foundation maintain and archive scientific data and methods in the event another researcher wishes to replicate or audit the research after publication.

 The traditional anonymous peer review has been criticized for its lack of accountability, the possibility of abuse by reviewers or by those who manage the peer review process (that is, journal editors), its possible bias, and its inconsistency, alongside other flaws.
 Eugene Koonin, a senior investigator at the National Center for Biotechnology Information, asserts that the system has "well-known ills" and advocates "open peer review".

+Transparent peer review

+In transparent peer review the documents relating to the publication of the paper are published alongside the paper.
+This includes the initial report made by the peer reviewer, the authors' response to it, and the acceptance letter by the editor.
+The names of the reviewers may still be kept anonymous even in transparent peer review.